AI & Law

 The Illinois State Bar's 2024 guidance specifically mentions this documentation advantage.
 Lawyers using AI tools with proper audit trails may actually have stronger malpractice protection than those relying on undocumented human review processes.
 The detailed records demonstrate reasonable care and professional diligence.

-| Average contract review time | 37 minutes | 4 minutes | 89% reduction |
+Average contract review time 30-45 minutes A few minutes Sharp reduction

-The implementation connects to broader themes I've covered in my North Shore AI implementation guide — successful professional services AI adoption requires systematic approaches, not ad hoc experimentation.
+The implementation connects to broader themes I've covered in my North Shore AI implementation guide.
+Successful professional services AI adoption requires systematic approaches, not ad hoc experimentation.
 The firms that succeed treat AI as professional infrastructure, not experimental technology.

 90-Day Implementation Roadmap